-April 29 - Showa Day: This holiday marks the birthday of the Emperor Showa, whose reign lasted from 1926 to 1989.
+Sunday, April 29 - Showa Day: This holiday marks the birthday of the Emperor Showa, whose reign lasted from 1926 to 1989.
 Previously, the date was called Greenery Date until 2006.
 FYI, the current Emperor’s birthday, December 23, is also a national holiday.
 Since it falls on a Sunday, this year, it is observed this year on Monday.

 Since many Japanese people don’t get chunks of time off, save for New Year’s and Silver Week (another string of holidays in the fall), many people want to do something.
 That’s why hotels are booked early, often months in advance, and room rates shoot up.

 In short, Golden Week is spring break for the entire nation of Japan.
 There are exceptions, especially people in the service and tourism industry.
 But, generally speaking, this is one of the few blocks of vacation time that companies must grant their employees because they are national holidays.